JNRowe/jnrowe.github.io/articles/new_love_giddiness.rst

 Final thoughts
 --------------

+.. sidebar:: Open Sourcing ``sandfly``

+    There have been a few enquiries as to whether this work is Open Source, and sadly it isn’t.
+However, if you work for one of the Atlas Consortium companies(or a significant partner of one) it is easy to arrange “source available” access.
+I *know* this isn’t the same thing, but it is the current situation.

+    The good news is that I’ve added an item to the issue tracker that includes making it Open Source, the bad news is that there is a lot of work needed — both by me and *many* others — to make that happen.
+I’ve kicked the initial process off by contacting legal for guidance, we’ll see what happens.

 I’ve always really appreciated vala_\’s alternative syntax support; `C#`_ by default, but with first class support for genie_\’s boo_-inspired syntax.
 I find myself thinking how nice it would be to emulate that and have multiple